Rouesvm/Backpacks-Polymer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please provide a title.
+Bug reports without one may be ignored.
-title: "[BUG]"
+title: "[BUG] Title"
 labels: ''
 assignees: ''